marcofabris92/shuttle-problem/README.md

 # shuttle-problem
 Code reproducing the numerical simulations of the paper "Optimization Methods for a Shuttle Bus Routing Problem arising in Urban Mobility"

+Requires the installation of the Gurobi Optimizer along with Matlab

 To change scenario, open stubFunction.m and go to line 28.
 Then pass parameters on your choice to inhomogeneous_poisson_generation().
 E.g.:

 % Scenario a (default setting):